 The CS department offers peer tutoring services focused on 100, 200 and 300 level classes.
-The most current list of tutors and the tutoring schedule: Direct link for Fall 2017.
+Current list of tutors and the tutoring schedule is available on our course information website.

 Tutoring is available from 10AM-9PM Monday-Friday in 2250 SELE.

 All College of Engineering undergraduate students are required to be advised before they are able to register for classes each semester, 'advising hold' will not be removed until you are advised.
 In Fall and Spring you will receive email from the department or your advisor about advising sign-up and advising appointments.
 You should complete this before registration becomes available in the 11th week.